 What about you?
-What’s your writing process?
+Do you think of writing as a contest?
+A sublime experience?
 Inquiring minds want to know …